peejaywk/MS3-CoinCollector/README.md

 * This website uses HTML, CSS, JavaScript & Python programming languages.
 * [Materialize 1.0.0](https://materializecss.com/).
 Responsive front-end framework.
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/).
 Lightweight web application framework.
+* [Heroku](https://www.heroku.com/).
+Heroku is used as the deployment platform for the website.
 * [GitPod](https://gitpod.io/) was use as the development environment.
 * [GitHub](https://github.com/) was used for configuration control and to host the website.
 * [Font Awesome](https://fontawesome.com/) provided the social media icons and the icons for the concerts and set list sections.